Fervidobacterium islandicum: Genomics

-F. islandicum strain AW-1 has a total genome size of 2.4 million base pairs, which is slightly larger than the genomes of other Fervidobacterium strains.
+Fervidobacterium islandicum strain AW-1 has a total genome size of 2.4 million base pairs, which is slightly larger than the genomes of other Fervidobacterium strains.
 It has a G + C content of 40.7%.
 It contains 2,184 protein coding genes in a total of 2,248 genes.

 Environment

-F. islandicum was originally isolated from an Icelandic hot spring on the banks of the river Varma close to Hverager$\eth$i, Iceland.
+Fervidobacterium islandicum was originally isolated from an Icelandic hot spring on the banks of the river Varma close to Hverager$\eth$i, Iceland.
 The anaerobic samples were taken from hot waters and muds.
 Here, the temperatures were between 70 °C and 102 °C, and the pH was between 1.5 and 9.

 Biotechnological applications

-F. islandicum AW-1 is capable of complete feather degradation at 70 °C and a pH of 7.
+Fervidobacterium islandicum AW-1 is capable of complete feather degradation at 70 °C and a pH of 7.
 Feather keratin has a very high cysteine content, which makes it very rigid and hard to digest.
 5 million tons of chicken feathers are generated by the poultry industry every year, making chicken feathers a serious solid waste problem.
 Therefore, F. islandicum's ability to degrade native chicken feathers is very appealing.